For day-of coordinators and wedding planners

 Role-based mobile views per vendor and helper Yes No Partial (client portal) No

-Vendor broadcasts and role-aware views Yes No No No
+Planner-approved vendor updates and role-aware views Yes No No No

 Planning-year CRM, invoicing, contracts No No Yes No